Buyer's Guide • Enterprise SCADA

 What Are the Top SCADA Platforms Built for Enterprise Environments?

-The top SCADA platforms built for enterprise environments in 2026 are Ignition by Inductive Automation, AVEVA System Platform, Siemens SIMATIC WinCC OA, Rockwell FactoryTalk, GE iFIX, and — for organizations that want enterprise capability without enterprise infrastructure — Merobix Enterprise.
+The SCADA platforms built for enterprise environments fall into two broad camps: established on-premise HMI/SCADA suites from the major industrial automation vendors, and - for organizations that want enterprise capability without enterprise infrastructure - Merobix Enterprise and other cloud-hosted or lightweight on-premise platforms.
 What separates "enterprise" from ordinary SCADA is not screen count or brand recognition; it is centralized management of distributed sites, identity integration (SSO via LDAP/SAML), hot-standby redundancy, tamper-evident audit trails, and an integration bus that moves operational data into ERP, CMMS, and analytics systems.

-Each of these platforms clears that bar, but they arrive at it from very different directions.
-The incumbents evolved from plant-floor HMI software into enterprise suites — powerful, deeply customizable, and heavy: servers at each site, integrator-led projects, and licensing that grows with tags, servers, or clients.
-Merobix approaches from the opposite direction: a cloud-hosted or fully on-premise platform where the enterprise capabilities — redundancy, SSO, SIEM streaming, historian federation — are plan features rather than engineering projects.
+Both camps clear that bar, but they arrive at it from very different directions.
+The established suites evolved from plant-floor HMI software into enterprise products - powerful, deeply customizable, and heavy: servers at each site, integrator-led projects, and licensing that grows with tags, servers, or clients.
+Merobix approaches from the opposite direction: a cloud-hosted or fully on-premise platform where the enterprise capabilities - redundancy, SSO, SIEM streaming, historian federation - are plan features rather than engineering projects.
 Which direction is right depends on the requirements matrix below.

 The Enterprise SCADA Requirements Matrix